originalfoo/UX2/README.md

 ### [Sparkfun sensor boards](https://www.sparkfun.com/categories/23)

-Use the **UX2-GPIO pin variant** with the following wiring:
+**UX2-GPIO pin variant** with the following wiring:

 * `3V3` usually connects to sensor `3V3` or `Vcc`
 * `GND` connects to sensor `GND`
 * Connect Async, I2C and SPI interfaces to breakout, where applicable
 * For any remaining connections, use the GPIO (`Gx`) pins

-Remember that the GPIO pins can only be used once.
-For example, you can't connect `G0` to 3 different sensor boards, you can only connect it to one board.
-Similarly, the Async interface can only be connected to at most one board.

-If you want to connect lots of Sparkfun sensors, try and use boards that rely exclusively on I2C or SPI as those protocols are chainable.
-Depending on which boards you use, you might find the **UX2-I2C pin variant** a better match for your needs.
+To connect multiple Sparkfun sensors, favour those that have I2C or SPI as they allow chaining; you might find the **UX2-I2C pin variant** a better match for your needs.

 ### [DFRobot Gravity modules](https://www.dfrobot.com/category-36.html)

-Use the **UX2-GPIO pin variant**, which will allow you to connect up to 4 Gravity modules with the following wiring:
+**UX2-GPIO pin variant**, which allows 4 Gravity modules with the following wiring:

 * `Gx` (GPIO) connects to the Gravity outer green wire (Signal)
 * `3V3` connects to the Gravity middle red wire (Voltage or Vcc)